mikesname/Omeka-plugin-CleanUrl/README.md

 Installation
 ------------

+Uncompress files and rename plugin folder "CleanUrl".

-Installs it like any other Omeka plugin, then follows the config instructions.
+Then install it like any other Omeka plugin and follow the config instructions.

 Warning